Table of Contents

 Answer – An ecosystem is the living, and non-living factors of an environment put together.

 Answer – Hydroponics is the science of growing plants in a liquid medium.

 Q3.
-What is the element with a minimum atomic number with 8 electrons in its outermost shell?
+What is the element with a minimum atomic number of 8 electrons in its outermost shell?

 Answer – The element is neon.

 Answer – The Zeeman Effect is the splitting of spectral lines by a strong magnetic field.